Our broad and creative curriculum is developed to incorporate children’s interests, our environment and the strengths of our staff.

 The National Curriculum

-Children in Years 1- 6 are taught using the National Curriculum.
-The subjects within the National Curriculum are: English, Maths, Science, Art, Design and Technology, History, Geography, Languages, Computing, P.E. and Music.
+The curriculum for children in Years 1- 6 is based on the National Curriculum.
+Co-ordinators have used this structure and identified appropriate resources to support the delivery of the key areas.
+The subjects within the National Curriculum are: English, Maths, Science, Art, Design and Technology, History, Geography, Languages, Computing, Physical Education, Religious Education, Personal Social and Health Education (including Relationships and Sex Education) and Music.

 A Parents’ Guide to the National Curriculum can be viewed here: